nemectad/TDME/README.md

 *Example:*

 Let's say we would like to find p-representation of eigen state n = 2, l = 1, m = 0.
-Next find the TDNE, compute Hess matrix and finally generate code for TDME.
+Next find the TDME, compute Hess matrix and finally generate code for TDME.
 We do the following:
 ``` Maple
 # Wavefunction
 expression := p_nlm(2, 1, 0)